TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/MinimalExample/Index.rst

 Create a file named :file:`Minimal.html` in a :file:`typo3conf/site_package/Resources/Private/Templates` folder.

-The site package extension has to be :ref:installed <extension-installation>` for this to work
+The site package extension has to be :ref:`installed <extension-installation>` for this to work

 .. code-block:: html